 Final Thoughts on the Garden Wing

-Sometimes life brings you times of sadness that overshadow these special moments.
-This was the first time in a while that I didn’t have many “what might have been” thoughts hanging around on our staycation.
+Sometimes life brings you through times of sadness that overshadow these special moments.
+Similar to my last stay at the Garden Wing, this was the first time in a while that I didn’t have many “what might have been” thoughts hanging around on our vacation.

 Enjoy your stay!

 Or you might enjoy these nearby resort reviews: